Alba Liguria Piedmont And Valle Daosta, Italy Travel Guide

 Widely available in authentic trattorias and osterias.

-A timeless antipasto featuring thinly sliced cold veal, adorned with a rich and smooth, savory sauce made from tuna, capers, and anchovies.
+A timeless antipasto featuring thinly sliced cold veal, adorned with an abundant and smooth, savory sauce made from tuna, capers, and anchovies.
 It sounds unusual but is surprisingly delicious plus revitalizing.

 Served in most traditional Piedmontese restaurants.